Artezaru/pysdic/docs/source/api_documentation/image.rst

 Accessing Image attributes
 -------------------------------------------

-You can access the image attributes through the Image object using the following properties.
+You can access the image attributes through the :class:`Image` object using the following properties.

 .. autosummary::
    :toctree: ../generated/